rust-stuco/homeworks/week2/getownedlab_ref/README.md

 We would like to reiterate that you should let us know if you spent anywhere in significant excess of an hour on this homework.

-These assignments are being deployed for the first time, and we are very open to feedback regarding the length and difficulty.

 In addition, Rust has a notoriously steep learning curve, so if you find yourself not understanding the concepts,